 Think of aerial lifts as a more versatile elevated work platform.
 Aerial lifts, unlike aerial scissor lifts or vertical scissor lifts, are typically used outdoors.
 However, they’re also used in some indoor facilities, such as heavy equipment manufacturing centers.

-Scissor lifts do not fall within any of the above categories of aerial lifts, nor are there any OSHA provisions exclusive to scissor lifts.
+Just what is a scissor lift, exactly?
+They do not fall within any of the above categories of aerial lifts, nor are there any OSHA provisions exclusive to scissor lifts.
 They do, however, meet the definition of a scaffold.
 Unfortunately, if you look at the general requirements for scaffolds (§1926.451), you won’t find scissor lifts mentioned.
 Anywhere on the page.
 Luckily, OSHA has made some improvements with their Scaffolding eTool.
 This page on the OSHA website makes it easier to understand what is a scissor lift and where it falls within the standards.
-It gives industry professionals some helpful background information on what makes a scissor lift, a scissor lift.
+It gives industry professionals some helpful background information on what makes a scissor lift.

 According to OSHA, scissor lifts are “mobile supported scaffold work platforms used to safely move workers vertically and to different locations in a variety of industries including construction, retail, entertainment, and manufacturing.”
 Unlike aerial lifts, scissor lifts can only move vertically, directly above the base.
 It’s the recognizable criss-cross style beams that move the lift platform straight up and down.